hemski635/addman-classic/README.md

 Description
-    Install and update addons from Curseforge
+    Install and update addons from Curseforge.com and tukui.org

     Options
     -update